jsplumb/jsplumb/doc/wiki/removing.md

 <a name="nodes"></a>
 ### Removing Nodes

-If you have configured a DOM element with jsPlumb in any way you should use jsPlumb to remove the element from the DOM (as opposed to using something like jQuery's `remove` function, for example).
+If you have configured a DOM element with jsPlumb in any way you should use jsPlumb to remove the element from the DOM.

 To help you with this, jsPlumb offers two methods: